 What are its functions?
-The functions of a SE Committee include monitoring the company’s activities, having regard to any legal requirements or prevailing codes of best practice, with regard to matters relating to-
+The functions of an SE Committee include monitoring the company’s activities, bearing in mind any legal requirements or prevailing codes of best practice, with regard to matters relating to-

 Ø good corporate citizenship, including the company’s-